 • This is the sum of the delay time, rise-time and spread time.
 This is typically of the order of 1 to 4 µs, depends upon the anode circuit parameters and the gate signal waveshapes.The width of the firing pulse should, therefore, be more than 10 µs, preferably in the range of 20 to 100 µs.
 The amplitude of the gate-pulse should be 3 to 5 times the minimum gate current required to trigger the SCR.

 • From Fig. 1, it is noted that during rise-time, the SCR carries a large forward current and supports an appreciable forward voltage.
 This may result in high instantaneous power dissipation creating local internal hot spots which could destroy the device.
 It is, therefore, necessary to limit the rate of rise of current.
-Normally, a small inductor, called di/dt inductor is inserted in the anode circuit to limit the di/dt of the anode current.
+In most cases, a small inductor, commonly known as a di/dt choke, finds its place within the anode circuit.
+Its fundamental role is to limit how quickly the anode current rises or falls.

 The shadow area under the power-curve in Fig. 1 represents the switching loss of the device.
 This loss may be significant in high-frequency applications.